KauzClay/docs-tap/services-toolkit/tutorials/setup-dynamic-provisioning.hbs.md

     kubectl get classclaim bigcorp-rmq-1
     ```

-    In the output the claim status will report `Ready=True`.
+    In the output, the claim status will report `Ready=True`.